 - Can help reduce appearance of varicose veins when used topically

-- Blend a tablespoon into hot tea to help speed recovery from cold or flu
+- Blended into hot tea to help speed recovery from cold, flu, or sore throat

-- Can reduce the itch of mosquito bites
+- To reduce the itch of mosquito bites

 - Can help resolve acne when used regularly